-Another 20 words (1 lines of text) are included under the topic Early Allgar Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Allgar Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Allgar family to the New World and Oceana
+Migration of the Allgar family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Andrew Alger and Thomas Allgar, who both settled in New England in 1632; Arthur Algar, who came to Virginia in 1731; James Alger, who arrived in Rhode Island in 1768.